Allyson-Robert/Math-Coursenotes-LaTeX/README.md

 * \npar: Starts a new paragraph, is shorthand for \par\medskip
 * \course: Needed to display the course on the title page
-* \degree: Needed to show which to which degree the course belongs
 * \npar: Starts a new paragraph, is shorthand for \par\medskip
 * \listofexercises: Places a list of all exercises, similar to the list of figures